Thomas Pye (architect): Queensland Public Works Department

 In 1892, A.B.
 Brady, the Engineer for Bridges, took charge of buildings as the Government Architect, and Pye was appointed Chief Draftsman.
 In 1898, Pye was appointed First Assistant Architect.
 In February 1902, Pye became District Architect, Southern Division with responsibility for Government buildings south of Gympie.
 His equivalent for the Northern Division was John Smith Murdoch.
 In 1904, John Smith Murdoch transferred to the Commonwealth.
 Consequently, Pye assumed responsibility for the whole of Queensland.
 In September 1906, Pye was appointed deputy Government Architect and Acting Under Secretary and continued in that office until his retrenchment in August 1921.

 Other interests and military involvement

 Pye was a military censor for about five months in 1914, and in September 1915, as a lieutenant-colonel, he was detailed to command Australian Imperial Forces reinforcements on transports.
 He took keen interest in shooting and was a prominent member of local rifle clubs.
 The lack of success in private practice may conceal a resumption of his previous role as a gun draftsman.

 Later life and death

 After leaving the Works Department, Pye practiced privately in Brisbane.
 An amateur artist, he was a member of the Queensland Authors’ and Artists’ Association and was a collector for the Queensland Museum.
 In May 1929 Pye left Brisbane to travel overseas.
-In 1930, Pye died after catching black-water fever at the Victoria Falls, South Africa.
+In 1930, Pye died after catching black-water fever at the Victoria Falls in South Africa.
 His daughter, Juanita Pye, was one of Queensland’s first female architects.